tozny/js-sdk/README.md

 ```

 _JSON_<br />
-Take a file object and returns a parse JSON object from the file content.
+Take a File object and returns a JSON parsed object from the file contents.
 UTF-8 encoding is assumed.

 ```js
 const file = await client.getFile(fileId)